-1. Principles of Management
+Principles of Management

-- 1.1.
-Introduction, definition and importance of management. - 1.2.
-Functions of Management Planning, Organizing, Staffing, Coordinating, Directing, Motivating and Controlling - 1.3.
-Concept and Structure of an organization
+Introduction, definition and importance of management.
+Functions of Management, Planning, Organizing, Staffing, Coordinating, Directing, Motivating and Controlling, Concept and Structure of an organization organization, of industrial Line organization, Functional organization, Line and Functional organization, Hierarchical Management Structure, Top, middle and lower level management, Departmentalization, Introduction and its advantages.

-Types of industrial organization

-- a) Line organization

-- b) Functional organization

-- c) Line and Functional organization

-- 1.4.
-Hierarchical Management Structure

-Top, middle and lower level management